Nuix/discover-extension-sdk/ExtensionManifest.md

 ## Field Items
 Field items are pre-defined choices for `PickList` fields.

-- `id` <[Number]> Identifier for this item in the manifest, used to lookup its concrete identifier for coding.
+- `id` <[Number]> Identifier for this item in the manifest, used to look up its concrete identifier for coding.
 - `name` <[String]> Name of the pick list choice.

 ## Statistics
 Statistics are counters that Ringtail will automatically aggregate across cases and roll up into queryable summaries at the portal.
-These are great for tracking things like feature usage and billing metrics, such as "count of docs processed" or "characters translated".
+These are great for tracking things like feature usage and billing metrics, such as "count of docs processed" or "number of words translated."

-- `id` <[Number]> Identifier for this statistic in the manifest, used to lookup its concrete identifier for coding.
+- `id` <[Number]> Identifier for this statistic in the manifest, used to look up its concrete identifier for coding.
 - `name` <[String]> Name of the statistic.